Attach an independent EIP to a pod

 • Set the value to AntiDDoS_Enhanced to use Anti-DDoS Origin Pro.

 To specify multiple protection levels, separate them with a comma (,).
-For more information, see Request an EIP.
+See Request an EIP.

 Note